 Access, Review & Update

 If you are an EU Person or Swiss individual about whom we hold EEA or other personal or private Data on a client’s behalf, you may request access to, and the opportunity to update, correct or delete, such EEA or other personal or private Data.
 To submit such requests or raise any other questions, please contact the business that provided your EEA or other personal or private Data.
-You can also contact our EU-U.S. and/or Swiss-US Privacy Shield Contact.
-We reserve the right to take appropriate steps to authenticate an applicant’s identity, to charge an adequate fee before providing access and to deny requests, except as required by the EU-U.S. or Swiss Privacy Shield Frameworks.
+We reserve the right to take appropriate steps to authenticate an applicant’s identity, to charge an adequate fee before providing access and to deny requests.

 Attn: Chief Operating Officer